 8. Enable the Preview check box to see a preview of the settings before you click OK to process the data.
 The preview is calculated only on the area in the view and uses the resolution level at which you are viewing the image.
 See Preview for details on the results.
 To preview a different area in your image, pan and zoom to the area of interest and re-enable the Preview option.

-9. Enable the Display result check box to display the output image in the Image window when processing is complete.
+9. Enable the Display result check box to display the output in the view when processing is complete.
+Otherwise, if the check box is disabled, the result can be loaded from the Data Manager.

 11. Click OK.